What is an Encounter Form? 12 Examples of Superbills

 Encounter Forms Examples

-If you work with clients or patients in any sort of provider role, it’s likely that you’ll need to work with encounter forms, also known as superbills, at some point.
+If you work with clients or patients in any sort of provider role, you’ll likely need to work with encounter forms, also known as superbills, at some point.
 They are a vital source of information about what treatment or services were provided to each client, when they were provided, and what category they fall within for coding purposes.

-They might seem confusing at first, but the idea is a simple one!
-In this piece, we break down what encounter forms are, go over some examples, and provide templates and virtual solutions for your convenience.
+They might seem confusing at first, but the idea is simple!
+In this piece, we explain encounter forms, review some examples, and provide templates and virtual solutions for your convenience.

-Before you get started, we think you’ll love our $1 Quenza 30 day trial.
+Before you start, we think you’ll love our free Quenza 30-day trial.
 With Quenza’s user-friendly, powerful practice management and treatment planning tools, you’ll have everything you need to take your practice digital today.

 What is an Encounter Form or Superbill?